kedro-org/kedro/docs/source/deployment/databricks/databricks_notebooks_development_workflow.md

 - Verify your email and navigate to "Settings" under your profile photo.
 - Select "Developer settings" then "Fine-grained tokens" and click on "Generate new token".
-- Input a name for your token, choose an expiration time, select repository access, and define the token permissions.
+- Select a name and expiration time for your token, choose an expiration time.
-- Finish by clicking "Generate token".
+- Select which repositories your token will allow access to and define the token permissions.

 ```{note}
 Make sure that `repo` scopes are enabled for your token.